awslabs/sockeye/tutorials/wmt/README.md

   python -m sockeye.translate -m wmt_model --output-type align_plot
 ```

-This will create a file `align_1.png` that looks similar this:
+This will create a file `align_1.png` that looks similar to this:

 ![Alignment plot](align.png "Alignment plot")